humitos/blog/nikola/pages/argentina-en-python-en.rst

 needing of hosting me.
 That's an extra point.

-Also, if you want to support the project in an economic way, you can visit the :doc:`donation page <donaciones>` to see how to do it and help me to keep moving the wheel.
+Also, if you want to support the project in an economic way, you can visit the :doc:`donation page <argentina-en-python/donaciones>` to see how to do it and help me to keep moving the wheel.

 A lot of people helped me to be here right now: thanks to them.
 I think I already told them about this but if not, I hope they are